AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

    ![image](/help/journey-migration/cloud-acceleration-manager/assets/cam-bpareport.png)

+   >[!NOTE]
+   >If multiple reports are uploaded, the report that is displayed in detail is always the one that has the most recent report date.

 1. Review and explore the Best Practices Analysis dashboard in CAM.
 See [Reviewing Best Practices Analysis Report](#analysis-report) for more details.

    >[!NOTE]
-   >Uploading a new report resets all the assessments.
+   >Uploading a new report resets all the assessments if it is newer than the previously loaded report.

 ### Using Print Preview {#print-preview-cam}